 Our accommodation was super at one of the ‘Casa Andina premium’ in Miraflores.
 After setting in the hotel, my wife and myself went to explore, Miraflores town and the surroundings.
 Ramon will provide us with some advice so we can get the most of this leisure day.

-In 1879, Peru had a war with Chile which lasted 5 years, the war was for the possession of saltpeter from the lands of southern Peru and Bolivia.
-In the last years of the battles, Chile won the war and with its troops arrived upto Lima when reaching its shores, Chilean troops sabotage the spas of Chorrillos, Barranco and Miraflores.
-These districts were burned down, looting everything in their way by Chilean soldiers because most of this district were used by the aristocracy of the time.
-When Ramon explained to us while we passed the pacific ocean somehow I could recreate everything in my mind.
-After the war, Chile occupied for another 3 years Lima city until a peace treated was reached.
-Thus, you will notice in Lima city, monuments to their defeated heroes who defended the city until the end.
+In 1879, Peru had a war with Chile, which lasted five years.
+The war was for the possession of saltpeter from the lands of southern Peru and Bolivia.
+In the last years of the battles, Chile won the war and with its troops arrived up to Lima.
+Chilean forces sabotage the spas of Chorrillos, Barranco and Miraflores.
+These districts were burned down because the aristocracy of the time used most of this district.
+When Ramon explained to us while we passed the pacific ocean somehow, I could recreate everything in my mind.
+After the war, Chile occupied for another three years Lima city until a peace treated was reached.
+Thus, you will notice in Lima city, monuments to their defeated heroes who defended the town until the end.

-Years later Miraflores got rebuilt and restored, and it has become a point of encounter of many tourist worldwide before getting some Machu Picchu travel deals or to other parts of Peru.
-The district can offer you very fine restaurants, great views from their marina, good shopping centres.
-Also you will admire and witness the pyramid left by the very first settlers of the ancient Peru which was used by the Incas at some point as veneration place.
+Years later Miraflores was rebuilt, and now is a point for tourists before visit Machu Picchu or other parts of Peru.
+The district can offer you excellent restaurants, great views from their marina, good shopping centers.
+Also, you will admire and witness the pyramid left by the very first settlers of ancient Peru.
+The Incas used it at some point as veneration place.

 The old city and its monuments

-Ramon took us to the old city centre and to be honest the more you get into the old city the traffic becomes subreal.
-Lima has a population of 10 million habitants and I heard Lima county council is developing new traffic systems to improve the flow of transport around the old town and most Lima districts.
+Ramon took us to the old downtown, and to be honest, the more you get close, the traffic becomes surreal.
+Lima has a population of 10 million habitants.

-Our transport left us nearby the Sheraton hotel and from there we started walking in direction to the old city centre.
-I could imagine the splendour of this city years ago showing all its buildings at its best.
-The old town is very colonial one, showing most of its buildings and streets from a past that wrote history for many of its local people.
+Our transport left us nearby the Sheraton hotel, from there we started walking in direction to the old city center.
+I could imagine the splendor of this city years ago showing all its buildings at its best.
+The old town is a very colonial one.

-Ramon our guide, show us some streets in this old city centre and explaining us the history behind their names as well some of it’s tales, so much traditions around us.
+Ramon, our guide, show us some streets in this old city center.
+He explained to us the history behind those streets

-Finally, we visited ‘Huaca Puccllana’ in the heart of Miraflores this was a pre-Inca construction which was at the time facing directly the Pacific Ocean and served as a home for its residents.
-The Incas who dominated all this lands used also all this constructions at some point which were considered sacred by them.
-You cannot missed such impressive building full of ancient past and served for a us as a preparation of our Machu Picchu tour package.
+Finally, we visited ‘Huaca Puccllana’ in the heart of Miraflores.
+For the Incas who dominated all these lands, these constructions were considered sacred by them.
+You cannot miss such an impressive building full of ancient past it was a preparation for Machu Picchu.

-We were a bit lucky because August in Lima is winter time and humidity can be high but in the mountain is sunny due the dry season, and that’s where we were heading at the end.
+We were a bit lucky because August in Lima is winter time and humidity can be high.
+But in the mountain is sunny due to the dry season, and that’s where we were heading.

 Our tips for Lima will be:

-- Learn some Spanish words..gracias, por favor, permiso..etc in general people are kind towards tourist and do smile even more when you said one of this words.
+– Learn some Spanish words, gracias, por favor, permiso.
+In general, people are kind towards tourist and do smile, even more, when you said one of these words.

-- Peruvians in general bargain when purchasing something so don’t be afraid in doing it..’nada menos?’ ‘nothing less’.
+– Peruvians in general bargain when purchasing something so don’t be afraid of doing it..’ nada menos?’ ‘nothing less’.

-- When trying some local food, be sure in asking if it is not too chilli.
+– When trying some local food, be sure in asking if it is not too chili.

-- If you don’t speak the local lingo is better to walk around with a guide.
+– If you don’t speak the local dialect is better to walk around with a guide.

 – Just take it easy on the ‘Pisco sour’ and don’t forget that ‘the real one is from Peru’.

-Once you are arriving on the plane, you immediatly notice Cusco green valley and mountains such an amazing feeling.
+Once you are arriving on the plane, you immediately notice Cusco green valley and mountains such a fantastic feeling.

-After being transferred to our hotel in city centre, we got our briefing on the days ahead by our guide tour.
-My first impression of Cusco, town, is a mix of culture town because meanwhile travelling on the local shuttle to the hotel, you will notice the mixture of the architectonic colonial buildings, setting up on polish stones from Inca periods.
+After being transferred to our hotel, we got our briefing on the days ahead by our guided tour.
+My first impression of Cusco is a mix of cultures.
+You will notice the mixture of the architectonic colonial buildings, setting up on polish stones from Inca periods.

-On the following day, our tour guide gave us a good explanation on the constructions around the cit.
-It come out that during the Spanish conquest most of the Inca Temples and buildings were destroyed and louted by the Spanierds.
-Cusco itself was constructed by the Incas on a shape of a Puma figure because they consider this animal as a sacred one of the Andes.
-Kelly and myself were atonished by the shape of Inca walls as we were walking on their stones streets.
-We visited the Temple of the Sun or ‘Koricancha’ and by its size and history it causes respect because many people die defending what they consider were their vision of the world.
+On the following day, our tour guide gave us a good explanation of the constructions around the city.
+They told us that during the Spanish conquest, most of the Inca Temples and buildings were destroyed and looted by the Spaniards.
+The Incas built Cusco in the shape of a Puma because they consider it sacred.
+Kelly and I were astonished by the form of Inca walls as we were walking on their stones streets.
+We visited the Temple of the Sun or ‘Koricancha’.
+Many people die defending what they consider was their vision of the world.

 Is not all about the money!